Maxwell Frost: Personal life

 In December 2022, Frost said he was denied a rental apartment in Washington, D.C., due to a "really bad" credit history.
 He said his credit rating was bad because he "ran up a lot of debt running for Congress for a year and a half".

-Frost was among a handful of Democrats who received about $1 million in support from former billionaire Sam Bankman-Fried's Protect Our Future PAC, as well as the maximum individual donation of $2,900.
+Frost was among a handful of Democrats who received about $1 million in support from former billionaire and felon Sam Bankman-Fried's Protect Our Future PAC, as well as the maximum individual donation of $2,900.
 In December 2022, the U.S. government indicted Bankman-Fried after alleging that he gave investor money to progressive political candidates, among other fraudulent crimes.
 After the announcement of charges against Bankman-Fried, Frost donated the individual donation to the Zebra Coalition, an LGBTQ charity.

-Frost is a fan of the Yu-Gi-Oh!
-Trading Card Game.